fureyc/municipal-water-demand-forecasting/README.md

 ## Feature set

+Two related feature matrices were used during model development.

+- **Matrix A** is a more curated feature set used for early linear-model diagnostics and matrix-geometry analysis.
+- **Matrix B** is the broader **54-predictor operational feature matrix** used for the final model comparison and holdout evaluation.

-The final operational feature matrix contains 54 predictors from five broad sources:
+The final operational feature matrix (Matrix B) contains 54 predictors from five broad sources:

 - recent demand lags
 - rolling demand levels and variability